Keys to Tulsa: Release and reception

+Legacy

+In 2015, Chris Bumbray of JoBlo.com cited it as an example of a "Tarantino clone" film, alongside Truth or Consequences, N.M. and Things to Do in Denver When You're Dead.

 In his 1999 book Cinema of Outsiders: The Rise of American Independent Film, Emanuel Levy wrote that, "The Tarantino effect seems to be in decline, judging by the failure of such offshoots as Keys to Tulsa (1997) and Very Bad Things (1998).
 Harley Peyton's script from Brian Fair Berkey's novel is deft and witty, but Leslie Grief's awkward direction in Keys to Tulsa lacks modulation and visual style."
 Keys to Tulsa was included in Magill's Cinema Annual 1998: A Survey of the Films of 1997, with the book characterizing it as being "long on bizarre, colorful characters, but short on any kind of cohesive, interesting plot."

-Home video
+Home media

-The film was released to the American home video market on September 2, 1997.
+The film was released to the American VHS market on September 2, 1997.
 It came in both rated and unrated versions, with the latter including several instances of nudity involving Joanna Going's character.
-On December 17, 2002, it was released to DVD by Artisan.
-Liberation Hall later reissued the film in December 2020.
+That year, it was also released on LaserDisc in the United States and Japan (where the film was titled Blackmail).
+The following year, the film's producer Polygram Filmed Entertainment was absorbed into Universal Pictures.
+Polygram had themselves purchased the film's co-producer ITC Entertainment in 1995.
+On December 17, 2002, Keys to Tulsa was released to DVD by Artisan.
+Liberation Hall later reissued the film on DVD in December 2020.